Otann/wrench/README.md

 ```

-Then pull the value where need it, values will be available in static (meaning `def`s) and coerced
+Then pull the value where need it.

 ```clojure
 (cfg/get ::config/http-port)
 ```

+Values will be available in static (meaning `def`s) and coerced to described spec if possible.
+If a value does not pass validation, `nil` will be used.

+No exceptions will be raised, because if there are multiple errors, you'll have to fix them one by one.
-To ensure you have everything configured properly
+Instead, to ensure you have everything configured properly, validate your config before app starts.

 ```clojure
 (cfg/check-or-quit!)